 |4 to 5||Reception||EYFS||Baseline Assessment – carried out by class teacher within the first 6 weeks of school.

-EYFS Profile – Teacher Assessment carried out in June measuring children’s performance against Characteristics of Effective Learning and all Curriculum Areas.
+EYFS Profile – Teacher Assessment carried out in June measuring children’s performance against the Early Learning Goals.

 |5 to 6||Year 1||KS1||Phonics Screening Check – administered by teachers in June.|